close

 • Makes 2 cups

-If you’re tossing your broccoli stalks in the compost pile, you’re seriously missing out.
+If you're tossing your broccoli stalks in the compost pile, you’re seriously missing out.
 Their tender texture and earthy sweetness make them arguably better than the florets that you typically enjoy.
-In this scrumptious coleslaw broccoli stalks are shredded into matchsticks and combined with carrots, scallions, and fresh herbs to create a crunchy medley.
+In this scrumptious coleslaw broccoli stalks are shredded and tossed with carrots, scallions, and fresh herbs to create a crunchy medley.
 The creamy mustard dressing adds the perfect amount of tang to balance out the veggies.
 Serve this easy dish alongside veggie burgers at your next BBQ!

 Tip: For optimal deliciousness, remove the toughest outer layer of broccoli skin with a vegetable peeler and cut off the fibrous bottom ½-inch of each stalk.